CEO, Light House, Wolverhampton

 Part of the BFI Film Audience Network, the Hub’s role is to respond to the needs of film exhibitor members (cinemas, film festivals, community cinemas, film clubs and more).
 Stride is the Knowledge and Network Coordinator.

 We have paused all funding for screenings in physical spaces but repurposed our Pitch Pot fund, which supports additional activity for screenings, to help members who want to move activity online – for instance, the Glasgow-based feminist film festival Femspectives is hosting Feminists in Quarantine: Femspectives at Home.
 We are also developing schemes to mitigate issues lockdown might have created, such as checking technical equipment that hasn’t been used for months.
-We have a UK-wide scheme for all FAN members, called Advice and Experience, which pairs organisations with experts across a variety of specialisms.
+We have advice sessions for all FAN members.

 If you have a local cinema that you love and value, make sure you show your support if you can.
 This could be buying gift vouchers, engaging with a specific fundraising campaign they’ve got or donating to the Mubi UK Cinemas Fund.